🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-The emphasis that these guides work “even if you’re a beginner” removes the barrier for those intimidated by AI.
+The city backdrop in the video sets a professional context, while emphasizing these guides work “even if you’re a beginner” removes the intimidation factor.

 How to apply this concept: